 A cheaper, stiffer flat brush is great for scrubbing and lifting out colour.
 I wouldn't do this with one of my better brushes, as it can ruin them.
 So this brush works a treat.

-- I don't have a lot of brushes, because learning a new brush takes quite some time.
+- Also, if you're starting out, I wouldn't buy a large number of brushes, because learning a new brush takes quite some time.
 It becomes an extension of your hand and learning a new snap or "flop" can take a while to accomplish.
 Each brush also holds a different amount of water, so knowing what's on your brush takes a while to become second nature.
 So my advice is to do some research, buy the best you can afford, then practise, practise, practise before adding a new tool to the bag.
 There!
 I hope I just saved you a fortune :-)

 |Shark's Tooth Peak|